ComPlat/chemotion-converter-app/README.md

 source env/bin/activate  # this needs to be done in each new terminal session
 ```

-Then, the application and its dependencies can be installed:
+Then, the application and its dependencies can[docker-compose.dev.yml](..%2Fdocker-compose.dev.yml) be installed:

 ```bash
 pip install -e .                     # installs the package in editable mode